TORRENTS Art in Transit 23/24

 Rhonda Arose, 2023

-Rhonda, nestled in a floral landscape, blends captured footage with hand-drawn colored pencil atop a 3D animation, enhanced by AI technology.
-Through this piece, I aim to transcend the notion of that robotic Ai artistry by employing AI as a collaborative tool with traditional hand-drawn artwork.
+Rhonda, nestled in a floral landscape, blends captured footage with hand-drawn colored pencil atop a 3D animation enhanced by AI technology.
+Through this piece, I aim to transcend the notion of robotic AI artistry by employing AI as a collaborative tool with traditional hand-drawn artwork.

 Kameo Chambers